 The Grady-White Marlin 300 is a fully-equipped blue-water fishing vessel and she can accommodate up to four people for overnight excursions.
-The walk-around design adds safety for fishing far offshore in sloppy conditions, while the aft cockpit has plenty of space for trolling as well as for after-hours entertaining.
+The walk-around design adds safety for fishing far offshore in rough conditions, while the aft cockpit has plenty of space for trolling as well as for after-hours entertaining.
 Her 282-gallon (1,067 L) fuel capacity gives her a range of about 390 statute miles at 27.6 mph with the twin 300-hp Yamaha four-strokes provided for our tests.

 - Aft double berth and forward vee berth

 - Port side galley with sink, light and Corian cutting board